Grant Batty: Rugby career

+Batty's biography, "Grant Batty", was written by Bob Howitt and published in 1977.

-Later life
+Later life and death

 After retiring, Batty won the New Zealand edition of the televised multi-sport competition Superstars for three years running from 1977 to 1979.

 After a failed hotel venture in the 1980s, Batty and his family moved to Australia.
 He coached various teams in Queensland, including a spell as assistant coach for the Queensland Reds, and in 2004-2005 he coached Japanese Top League team Yamaha Jubilo.
-He now lives in the small rural community of Wallabadah, New South Wales.
+He later lived in the small rural community of Wallabadah, New South Wales.

+Batty died in Queensland on 16 January 2026, at the age of 74.

 Views of other rugby players

 Chris Laidlaw likened Batty to Robert Muldoon, 'small, stunted and radiating a single message to all around him: "Don't mess with me or I'll punch your lights out."'
-(Rights of passage : beyond the New Zealand identity crisis : Laidlaw, Chris, Auckland, N.Z. : Hodder Moa Beckett, 1999. p.
-101.)